nagyabi/forking_randao_manipulation/README.md

-Repository for partially evaluating ETH forking RANDAO manipulations.
+This is the official repository for the paper [Forking the RANDAO: Manipulating Ethereum’s Distributed Randomness Beacon](https://eprint.iacr.org/2025/037.pdf).
+It includes theoretical evaluations of forking RANDAO manipulations and tools for searching anomalies on Ethereum mainnet.

 1. Collecting beaconchain information from the internet (https://etherscan.io/, https://beaconscan.com/, https://beaconcha.in/)
 2. Processing collected data looking for potential anomalies (RANDAO manipulations).